rgalljamov/learn2walk/README.md

 # Improving Sample Efficiency of Deep Reinforcement Learning for Bipedal Walking
+The code to the article of the same title submitted to ICRA 2022.

 ### Abstract
 Reinforcement learning holds a great promise of